azevedo66/sale-lobby-manager/README.md

 - **Helpers** are distributed:
   - First to fill incomplete rotations (to reach 3 or 4).
   - Then held in waiting list if not needed.
-- After initialization, no reshuffling occurs except in the **Special Case** below.
+- No reshuffling after initialization.

 ### Adding New Players
 - **New Sellers**: